HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 24. Engraving a jpeg image
 25. Offset fill

 ## **Operating the laser cutter**

 ### **Safety**

+All safety mechanisms of the laser cutters must be checked and confirmed are working and operational before using the lasers.

+* Check chillers, lid interlocks, machine panels, extraction or any other feature or mechanism of the machine designed to keep members safe.
 * The coolant pump _must_ be running before cutting starts.
 This is a metal box under the laser cutter which has a two-digit temperature display when switched on.
 * Leave the coolant pump on for at least 5 minutes after cutting finishes.
 * Fume extraction must run while the laser is cutting.
 This starts automatically when the laser is working.
 If the extraction doesn't appear to be working, stop cutting.
 * Stay close to the laser cutter and watch it at all times when it's cutting.
 Fires can start very quickly.
 * Don't use the controls if someone is doing something on the bed
+* If you think a tool is unsafe or behaving in a way it shouldn't;
+  - Mark it out of use and alert the responsible team by the quickest means possible!
+  - Do not attempt to use the tool or allow anyone else to use it.

 ### **In the event of fire / emergency**